gryaklab/mdbench/README.md

     - The space of hyperparameters are defined in a dictionary named `hyper_params` located outside of the class.
 The pipeline trains separate models with all the possible hyperparameter combinations and picks the best hyperparameter setting based on the performance on the validation data.
 The final model is trained on the training and validation data with the chosen hyperparameter setting.

-    - The parallel execution mechanism acts in two ways: 1) for GP-based methods and the methods that mdbench does not perform hyperparameter optimization, the `n_jobs` keyword argument is passed to the algorithms' constructor; 2) for other methods, the parallel execution occurs only in hyperparameter tuning phase and not in the training phase.
+    - The parallel execution mechanism acts in two ways: 1) for GP-based methods and the methods that MDBench does not perform hyperparameter optimization, the `n_jobs` keyword argument is passed to the algorithms' constructor; 2) for other methods, the parallel execution occurs only in hyperparameter tuning phase and not in the training phase.

-    - The pde methods should implement `set_spatial_grid(self, s)`, which fixes the spatial grid over which the functions are evaluated.
+    - The method for discovering PDEs should implement `set_spatial_grid(self, s)`, which fixes the spatial grid over which the functions are evaluated.

 The `Regressor` class should implement the following methods:
 - `fit(t_train, u_train, u_dot_train)`: